*This is a guest post authored by Adrian Chew, principal consultant at Peter Berry Consultancy (PBC).

 Having reputational data available can be tremendously helpful to leaders for understanding and narrowing down key areas to focus on for development.
 Many multirater assessments allow leaders to compare themselves to other leaders around the world using global benchmark scores (for example, the Hogan 360°, powered by PBC, does this).
 Having the ability to use benchmarks to understand how leaders differentiate themselves is great, considering how globally connected we are.
 But given how diverse we are from country to country and culture to culture, are we missing any critical nuances that need to be considered when supporting our leaders and managers in their development?

 As part of our commitment to better understanding leadership and talent, PBC recently conducted a study looking at observed leadership behavior around the world.
-The study was based on data collected from 2012 to 2017 using the Hogan 360° (find out more about the Hogan Leadership Model on page 6 of this PDF).
+The study was based on data collected from 2012 to 2017 using the Hogan 360°.
 The data consisted of more than 5,600 ratings of 1,642 leaders in eight countries: Australia, Denmark, Greece, Japan, Mexico, Singapore, the United Kingdom, and the United States.
 Essentially, we wanted to see if leaders around the world tended to show up in similar ways.

 Two key themes emerged from our findings.
 The first was that leaders around the world are still struggling to fully demonstrate the competencies often associated with transformational leadership: building and maintaining relationships with others; motivating and coaching others; and holding others accountable to work toward innovative and strategic business outcomes.
 In fact, it was in the Hogan 360°’s Working on the Business competency quadrant where we saw the least amount of variability among leaders.